 The Thames River bounds the City on the west and Long Island Sound on the south.
 The City is about 3.1 square miles in area and has a population of nearly 10,000.
 We enjoy a large industrial base.
 Housing ranges from historic homes to new apartments.
 The Avery Point branch of the University of Connecticut and its Marine Science program are located in the southern part of the City.
 There are many recreational facilities including a public beach, baseball fields and walking trails.

 We offer a full range of municipal services: paid fire department, police, trash collection and more.
 The City of Groton is a public power community.
-We provide electric, water and cable television to our residents and others at rates at or below those offered to surrounding communities.
+We provide electric and water to our residents and others at rates at or below those offered to surrounding communities.